qbss/installit/README.md

             --branch|-B NAME        - Where NAME is the branch to use.
             --self-update|-S        - Update insit to the latest stable version.
             --ignore-root|-I        - Disregard whether you have root access.
+            --source|-s NAME        - Use NAME instead of terminalforlife.
             --custom|-C             - Execute your own FILE function line.
+            --logfile F             - Use F instead of the default logfile.
             --log|-L                - Log and time-stamp actions to take.

 NOTE:       Where WHAT is the program(s) to install.